pyqui/pyqui/README.md

 ### Hi there 👋

 **This is the just beginning** of my life as a developer.
 It's ✨ _awesome_ ✨ cause I always liked to programming.
-Since always, I was curious on how this things works, but I didn't understand it at all.
+Since always, I was curious on how these things works, but I didn't understand it at all.
 And, thanks to HarvardX CS50 courses, I can say that it finally makes some sense to me.
 I'm just a beginner, but I'm very excited to create new things.

 - 🔭 I’m currently working on a lot of things!
 - 🌱 I’m currently learning JavaScript, Node.js, React.js, Next.js, TypeScript, Python